Mamluk

-Over time, Mamluks became a powerful military knightly class in various Muslim societies that were controlled by Arab rulers.
-Particularly in Egypt, but also in the Levant, Mesopotamia, and India, mamluks held political and military power.
+Over time, Mamluks became a powerful military knightly class in various Muslim societies that were controlled by dynastic Arab rulers.
+Particularly in Egypt and Syria, but also in the Ottoman Empire, Levant, Mesopotamia, and India, mamluks held political and military power.
 In some cases, they attained the rank of sultan, while in others they held regional power as emirs or beys.
 Most notably, Mamluk factions seized the sultanate centered on Egypt and Syria, and controlled it as the Mamluk Sultanate (1250–1517).
 The Mamluk Sultanate famously defeated the Ilkhanate at the Battle of Ain Jalut.
 They had earlier fought the western European Christian Crusaders in 1154–1169 and 1213–1221, effectively driving them out of Egypt and the Levant.
-In 1302 the Mamluk Sultanate formally expelled the last Crusaders from the Levant, ending the era of the Crusades.
+With the capture of Ruad in 1302, the Mamluk Sultanate formally expelled the last Crusaders from the Levant, ending the era of the Crusades.

-While Mamluks were purchased as property, their status was above ordinary slaves, who were not allowed to carry weapons or perform certain tasks.
-In places such as Egypt, from the Ayyubid dynasty to the time of Muhammad Ali of Egypt, mamluks were considered to be "true lords" and "true warriors", with social status above the general population in Egypt and the Levant.
-In a sense, they were like enslaved mercenaries.
+While Mamluks were purchased as property, they were enslaved mercenaries and their status was above that of ordinary slaves, who were not allowed to carry weapons or perform certain tasks.
+In places such as Egypt, from the Ayyubid dynasty to the time of Muhammad Ali, Mamluks were considered to be "true lords" and "true warriors", with social status above that of the general population in the Middle East.

 Overview

-Daniel Pipes argued that the first indication of the Mamluk military class was rooted in the practice of early Muslims such as Zubayr ibn al-Awwam and Uthman ibn Affan who before Islam, owned many slaves and practiced Mawla (Islamic manumission of slaves).
+Daniel Pipes argued that the first indication of the Mamluk military class was rooted in the practice of early Muslims such as Zubayr ibn al-Awwam and Uthman ibn Affan who, before Islam, owned many slaves and practiced Mawla (Islamic manumission of slaves).
 The Zubayrids army under Abd Allah ibn al-Zubayr, son of Zubayr, used these freed slave retainers during the second civil war.